pyconau/2021-website/data/Page/backstage.md

 You'll gain access to both Discord and Venueless through your ticket!
 The order confirmation screen has all the links you need to get in.

-* **If you haven't redeemed your ticket yet**, look for an email with the subject *[PyConline AU 2020] Your speaker ticket for PyConline AU 2020*, sent around TODO ADD DATE>.
+* **If you haven't redeemed your ticket yet**, look for an email with the subject *[PyConline AU 2021] Your speaker ticket for PyConline AU 2021*, sent around TODO DATE.
 Then, follow the prompts to redeem your ticket.
-* **If you have redeemed your ticket already**, look for an email with the subject *[PyConline AU 2020] Your order*, sent around the time you redeemed it.
+* **If you have redeemed your ticket already**, look for an email with the subject *[PyConline AU 2021] Your order*, sent around the time you redeemed it.

 As an outline, these are the key dates, times and locations that are important for presenting at the conference.